Spotfire Developer Documentation

 Examples

-This folder provides a wide set of solutions that may be used to solve common development scenarios.
+This folder provides a wide set of solutions that can be used to solve common development scenarios.
 The SDK is divided into subfolders based on the technical character of the solutions:

 COM Automation: Describes inter-application communication using COM.